Censorship in India: Obscenity

 Watching, listening to, or possessing pornographic materials is generally legal.
 However, distribution of such materials is strictly banned.
 The Central Board of Film Certification allows release of certain films with sexual content (labelled A-rated), which are to be shown only in restricted spaces, and are to be viewed only by people of age 18 and above.
 India's public television broadcaster, Doordarshan, has aired these films at late-night time slots.
-Films, television shows, and music videos are prone to scene-cuts or even bans.
-However, if any literature is banned, it is not usually for pornographic reasons.
-Pornographic magazines are technically illegal, but many softcore Indian publications are available through many news vendors, who often stock them at the bottom of a stack of non-pornographic magazines, and make them available on request.
-Most non-Indian publications (including Playboy) are usually harder to find, whether soft-core or hardcore.
+Films, television shows, and music videos are prone to scene-cuts or even bans although literature is not usually banned for pornographic reasons.
+Pornographic magazines are technically illegal, but many softcore Indian publications are available through many news vendors.
 Mailing pornographic magazines in India from a country where they are legal is also illegal in India.
-In practice, the magazines are almost always confiscated by Customs, and are entered as evidence of law-breaking, and are punishable, and they undergo detailed scrutiny.

 National security

 The Official Secrets Act 1923 is used for the protection of official information, mainly related to national security.